Stepka/baskt-final-route/README.md

     - longitude - coordinate of the hub, f. e. `-76.60290979999999`.
     - fromTime - upper bound of hub working time in format`"HH:MM PM"`, f. e. `"04:00 PM"`.
     - toTime - lower bound hub working time in format`"HH:MM PM"`, f. e.  `"06:00 PM"`.
+- **info** - Define what info should be include to result.
+Array of strings.
+You can combine strings in the array.
+Default is `['all']`.
+Possible strings are:
+    - `'all'` - include all info.
+    - `'destinations'` - include sequence of destination objects (coordinates, order info, time info, type, etc) into the routes.
+    - `'coordinates'` - include sequence of coordinates into the routes.
+    - `'errors'` - include errors object into the root of response.
+    - `'warnings'` - include warnings object into the root of response.

 - **num_vehicles** - Number of available vehicles.
 Default is `20`.
 - **with_print** - If `true` to each route in the result adds field `'route_string' `with full description of the route.
 Default is `false`.